 Preparing for Classes

-If the semester unfolds as currently planned, the vast majority of undergraduate classes will be held face-to-face.
+If the year unfolds as currently planned, the vast majority of undergraduate classes will be held face-to-face.
 These courses will take place in classrooms with lower capacity to maintain six feet of distance.
 In many cases, therefore, these classes will by default be “hybrid” classes in which some students are physically present on some days, and the others engage in the course material through other means that may be synchronous or asynchronous.
 The specific solutions to teaching a hybrid course will vary by instructor.
 Hybrid courses will NOT have a specific designation in the Schedule of Courses.

 Xavier will also offer some courses that are 100% online.
 Xavier typically offers 100% online courses only in certain designated programs, such as specific graduate programs, or as rare undergraduate courses during the semester.
 Xavier will offer more high-quality 100% online courses than usual this fall, while striving to provide as many face-to-face courses as practicable.
 There are several kinds of online courses:

 - 100% asynchronous courses: These courses are fully online and do not have any synchronous meetings.
 They are most likely to be courses that have a history of having been taught online in the past.
-In addition, there are several reasons that a class might have this designation on a case-by-case basis in Fall 2020.
+In addition, there are several reasons that a class might have this designation on a case-by-case basis in 2020-2021.
 These courses will be listed as “100% Online no set meeting” in the Schedule of Classes.

 - Remote courses with some synchronous sessions: these courses are fully online and have synchronous meeting times that are indicated in the course schedule.
 These courses are most likely to be courses that have a history of having been taught online in the past.
-In addition, there are several reasons that a class might have this designation on a case-by-case basis in Fall 2020.
+In addition, there are several reasons that a class might have this designation on a case-by-case basis in 2020-2021.
 These courses will be listed as “100% Online with set meeting” in the Schedule of Classes.

 - Some courses have a history of being offered in a blended modality; e.g. for the bulk of the time students are online, but for a designated number of times during the semester, the class meets onsite.
 These courses will be listed as “Blended Online/Onsite.”
 It is not necessary to add this designation to hybrid courses (in which half the class is physically present, and the other half is not present on a given day).